 4 World Trade Center

 With much less fanfare than 1 WTC to its north, and overlooking the 9/11 Memorial to its west, the “respectful,” LEED Gold-hopeful 4 WTC is expected to open in November at 200 Greenwich Street as the new home of the Port Authority: holder of a 30-year, 600,000-square-foot lease as the 72-story, Fumihiko Maki-designed tower’s anchor tenant.
 Silverstein Properties owns 4 WTC thanks to a deal it made with the Port Authority in 2008, swapping development rights to 1 WTC with those for all three of the Greenwich Street towers.
+It’s also extremely flexible, which makes it a great option for homeowners with large trucks — as the pavement won’t crack under extreme duress.
+Perhaps the best feature of an ashpalt driveways is the cost!
+It’s one of the most affordable pavement options available and handles the cold weather well.

 3 World Trade Center